gvwilson/thirdbit/src/fiction/makers-return/index.md

 The image's chest rose and fell as the captain breathed in and out, and she could see every beat of his heart.
 That must be his stomach,
-and those were his intestines, and—she felt herself blush slightly.
+those were his intestines,
+and—she blushed slightly,
+remembering the time she had spied on some of the boys when they were swimming and then pushing the thought firmly away.

 "He's been sedated,"
 Violet said,
 her hands dancing across the controls to bring graphs and numbers up on the screen beside the image.
-"And that cap on his head—I think it's some kind of neural connector, but it's not like the ones we use in our pods.
+"And that cap on his head—I think it's a neural connector like the ones in our pods, but someone's made a lot of modifications.
 Wait.
 There's a feed."

 "Aright," Sindy said,
 not knowing what a "feed" was but not wanting to interrupt.
 She glanced at the still-open door behind them.
-Patient had almost certainly noticed the door opening and Violet turning on whatever it was she had turned on.
+Patient must have noticed Violet turning on whatever she had turned on.
 They had to hurry.

 "Got it!"
 Violet said triumphantly.
-The see-through image of Captain Leung vanished, to be replaced by a flickering montage of images.
+The see-through image of Captain Leung vanished, to be replaced by a flickering montage.
 A house,
-a pond full of goldfish,
-people sitting around a table with smiles on their faces as someone set down a cake covered in candles, those same people at the same table but looking older and worried,
+a pond full of white and orange fish swimming in slow circles, people sitting around a table with smiles on their faces as someone set down a cake covered in candles, those same people at the same table but looking older and worried,